wp-plugins/b09-link-to-existing-content/readme.txt

 == Changelog ==

+= 2.1.6 =

+* Added Option in Settings for Parent Page name or the full Ancestor Hierarchy

 = 2.1.5 =

 * Parent Page Titles added in link to content in the case of multiple child pages with the same name but different parents